waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Push Boulder 4 East into Pit (8, 7).
 - Action: Ascending to 2F to execute this plan.
 - Strength Check: Map transition likely disabled Strength.
 Will verify and reactivate at (8, 13).
-- Strength Status: Attempting activation sequence (Exit Pack -> Pokemon -> Muscle -> Strength).
+- Strength Status: Activating Strength on Muscle.
-- Puzzle Action: Pushing Boulder 3 South to (8, 17) to clear path for Boulder 4.
+- Puzzle Action: Push Boulder 3 South to (8, 17).
-- Strength: Currently navigating menu to activate.
+- Next: Move Boulder 4 North to (6, 7).